 Native American Elder Justice Initiative (NAEJI)

-The Native American Elder Justice Initiative (NAEJI) will provide funding to operate a national center that will address the need for more culturally appropriate information and community education materials on elder abuse, neglect, and exploitation in Indian Country.
+The Native American Elder Justice Initiative (NAEJI) will provide funding to operate a national center that addresses the need for culturally appropriate information and community education materials on elder abuse, neglect, and exploitation in Native American/Alaska Native communities.

 Proposed activities should address at least one of the needs listed below: